 Feetures Socks Are Winning The Performance Sock Game

-Feetures is a family-owned business started back in 2000, where the owner found a need for premium socks that could hang with the active persons lifestyle.
-Without getting too “punny” let’s take a look at the “Feetures” of Feetures Socks:
+Feetures is a family-owned business started back in 2000, where the owner found a need for premium socks that could hang with the active person lifestyle.
+Without getting too “punny” let’s take a look at the “Feetures” of Feetures Hiking Socks.

 - Unconditional Lifetime Warranty: Try that with your big-box store socks!
 Read up on the warranty here.

 - Seamless Toe: Avoid blisters as No Seam is rubbing with each step.

 - Heel and Ankle Tabs: Incredibly simple but incredibly useful.
 From pulling them on/off to protect against the “hotspots” rubbed from the shoe tongue or aggressive heel, common blister spots.